statebox/purescript-firestore/README.md

 A Purescript library to interact with [Google Cloud Firestore](https://firebase.google.com/docs/firestore/).

 The library is a work in progress and for the moment it exposes only a subset of the actual Firestore API.
+Basically at the moment you can read, write and delete a single document.
+Please take a look at the test in `test/Web/FirestoreSpec.purs` to see how to use the provided functions.

 ## build